kibi-network/Kixt/-/XML/index.md

 {: id="introduction.purpose"}

 The [Kixt Transmission Format] allows for the association of metadata with [documents][document] through the use of [headers][header].
-However, using this format to specify character sets in a manner compatible with non–Kixt-aware [XML processors][XML processor] is impossible, due to its reliance on characters prohibited in [XML documents].
+However, using this format to specify character sets in a manner compatible with non–Kixt-aware [XML processors][XML processor] is impossible, due to its reliance on characters prohibited in [XML documents][XML document].
 This specification defines a subset of the [XML] syntax which may be used to encode texts written in a [Kixt charset][charset].
 The resulting document is called a <dfn id="dfn.Kixt_XML_document">Kixt XML document</dfn>.